dansmyers/Algorithms/README.md

 4. Completion of an in-depth reflective essay that draws upon your earlier reflections throughout the course.
 This rewards you for critically evaluating your own learning process.

 ### Why Are You Doing This To Us?

-This style of grading is called **Specifications Grading** or **Contract Grading**.
-It has several advantages over the traditional 0-100 based points system:

 1. In a traditional system, your grade is ultimately determined by my judgment of your work.
 My judgment is pretty good, but specs grading gives you more clarity about where you stand and guidance for how to achieve the grade you want